ChamathGeethanjana/Django-assessment/README.md

+1. create an environment
-install dependencies using requirement.txt file
+2. install dependencies using requirement.txt file